Updated: June 14, 2018

 The good news

-While making the move to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
-These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not exaggerated to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please reach us for a free, in-home consultation by filling out the form below.